 How the Miami VA Medical Center Chiropractic Department implemented policies to provide essential services to veterans in need.

 Over the past several months healthcare professionals, public health workers, and citizens have been working (mostly) together to implement new policies and changes to healthcare delivery that will create a safe environment for patient populations and healthcare employees alike.
-These limitations have prevented many with musculoskeletal pain, a condition affecting millions, from receiving treatment services.
-The suspension, delay, or discontinuation of these services can, unfortunately, produce undesirable consequences including increased pain, depression, and disability.
-Auspiciously, the U.S. Department of Veterans Affairs has implemented policies to help mitigate these unfavorable consequences and provide safe, effective, and essential chiropractic services throughout this global pandemic.
+Some of these policies have included the closure of “non-essential” departments or elective surgeries.
+As well, many chiropractic professionals have been impacted by mass closures or restricted hours1.
+These limitations have prevented many with musculoskeletal pain, a condition affecting millions2, from receiving treatment services.
+The suspension, delay, or discontinuation of these services can, unfortunately, produce undesirable consequences including increased pain, depression, and disability1.
+Further, patients may instead seek services in emergency and/or urgent care settings increasing healthcare costs, prescription drug use, and exposure of themselves, or others, to the COVID-19 virus.
+Auspiciously, The U.S. Department of Veterans Affairs has implemented policies to help mitigate these unfavorable consequences and provide safe, effective, and essential chiropractic services throughout this global pandemic.